advanced technology

 Fabrication and Integration

-MSRC fabricates and assembles prototypes of flight hardware subsystems, test equipment, and interfaces in support of weapons and test programs.
+Monte Sano Research fabricates and assembles prototypes of flight hardware subsystems, test equipment, and interfaces in support of weapons and test programs.

 Integration and Test